 Additionally, many patients experience a ‘Gray Day’ after completing an Ibogaine treatment.
 What Is Gray Day?

 A “Gray Day” is a common side effect that many patients experience after completing an Ibogaine treatment.
 It is defined as a physiological, psychological, and emotional cluster that will often present itself as a bad body image, negativity, depression, sadness, and intellectual self-abuse.
 Though these effects will gradually wear off during the day, some participants have a tough time breaking free from these feelings.
 Not everyone experiences this gray day, but everyone should be prepared for one.

 Gray days may last longer than a day or two, and many patients experience these ‘blues’ for several days after Ibogaine treatment.

 After Phase Three is complete, and patients have made their way through their ‘gray day’, the final results manifest differently for each user.
 Most of the result depends on what the original intention of the treatment was, as well as the planning and ongoing effort that are put into whatever lifestyle change the Ibogaine treatment was used for.

 Most aftereffects are attributed to the metabolite Noribogaine.
-This is created as a byproduct of the liver metabolizing Ibogaine, and can persist in the body for up to two month after the initial treatment.
+This is created as a byproduct of the liver metabolizing Ibogaine and can persist in the body for up to two months after the initial treatment.